What is Factoring?

 It is very important for the business owners to have a good understanding of these factors as they will be sharing important financial information of their business and will be in direct contact with the customers too.
 Earlier factoring was not widely used due to the ignorance of business owners regarding the benefits factoring could bring in to the company.
 Thus it is important for every business owner to be aware of benefits of factoring before using it in their business.

 Factoring Fundamentals: Vendor Financing

 Factoring is an efficient and reliable way of meeting capital needs of the business.
 It is beneficial when a business promises to have definite profits in future but faces capital deficit to get the project completed.

 When a factor purchases an estimated value of the future account receivables it is known as non-recourse factor practice.
-In non-recourse factoring the factor bears the bad debt risk and the business owner is required to pay interest to the factor for the period specified in the factoring agreement.
-Many national banking institutions offer this as well as smaller firms like TBS Capital Funding.
+In non-recourse factoring, the factor bears the bad debt risk and the business owner is required to pay interest to the factor for the period specified in the factoring agreement.
+Many national banking institutions offer this as well as smaller firms.

 The second full-recourse factor practice involves the use of invoice as a security to make a loan.
-In recourse factoring the factor has recourse to business owner if the concerned customers do not pay.
+In recourse factoring, the factor has recourse to the business owner if the concerned customers do not pay.
 Recourse factoring is cheaper than non-recourse factoring.

 How Does Factoring Work?